Webhikers-Docs/bootstrap-vue-cf7/README.md

 npm install @nuxtjs/axios --save
 ```

-2. Add it to `nuxt.config.js` and configure the baseURL, which you will receive in our instructions.
+2. Add it to `nuxt.config.js` and configure the baseURL, which you will receive in our project-related data.

 ```javascript